-Here’s what actually goes into furnace installation cost in Colorado Springs and why the cheapest number is rarely the cheapest outcome.
+Here’s what actually goes into furnace installation cost and why the cheapest number is rarely the cheapest outcome.

-Most homeowners fixate on the sticker price of the furnace itself.
+Most homeowners focus on the furnace’s sticker price.
 That’s understandable, but it’s only one piece of the puzzle.

 Your total installation cost includes: